- Home

 Energy and Financial Support from River Clyde Homes

 Energy regulator Ofgem has confirmed that the Energy Price Cap will rise by 13% from 1 July 2026, adding around £221 a year to the average household bill.
-With many households already feeling the pressure of rising living costs, River Clyde Homes Financial Wellbeing Team is on hand to support customers navigating the changes.
+With many households already feeling the pressure of rising living costs, River Clyde Homes Financial Wellbeing Team and our Heat & Energy Team are on hand to support customers navigating the changes.

 Crucially, customers do not need to be in financial crisis to access support.
 Early engagement is encouraged, with staff able to help households identify available funding, apply for benefits, and improve their overall financial resilience before winter pressures hit.

 A wide range of financial help schemes is available, and the Financial Wellbeing Team can guide customers through eligibility and applications.
-These include Universal Credit, Pension Credit, Council Tax Reduction and Scottish Welfare Fund Crisis Grants.
+These include Universal Credit, Pension Credit, Council Tax Reduction and Scottish Welfare Fund Disability Benefits.
 Additional support may also be available through energy supplier hardship funds and the Fuel Bank Foundation.

 Seasonal payments can also provide valuable relief.
 As the season shifts to Autumn and Winter, the Warm Home Discount offers a £150 reduction on electricity bills, while Winter Heating Payment, Pension Age Winter Heating Payment and Child Winter Heating Payment provide targeted support for low-income households, older residents and families with disabled children.
 Many of these payments are applied automatically, but some require applications - which is something the River Clyde Homes Financial Wellbeing team can assist with.